harshhjain/AribaNetwork_CatalogUpdateRequest_CIF/README.md

 # Prerequisite's
 * You need have a supplier ANID on [SAP Business Network](https://service.ariba.com/Supplier.aw/) aka Ariba Network
 * Have a trading relationship with the buyer
 * If you don't have trading relation, you need to mention AN01000000001 as buyer ANID, and the catalog you upload will be a Public Catalog, i.e. visible to all buyers.
-In this case, Ariba Network has an upper limit of 3 i.e. you can only upload only 3 catalogs.
+In this case, Ariba Network has an upper limit of 3 i.e. you can only upload 3 catalogs.
 Once a trading relationship is created, there is no upper limit.

 # How to use?
 ### Update 'config.properties' which should go in to cXML-CatalogUploadREquest